-If you are moving to stay permanently in Singapore, you should probably get a heads up that the housing apartments here have been experiencing a shave in the floor area, whereby the spaces are carved and allocated to meet the basic human ergonomic requirements, especially in the communal areas like the living and dining rooms.
+If you are moving to stay permanently in the lioncity, you should probably get a heads up that the housing apartments here have been experiencing a shave in the floor area, whereby the spaces are carved and allocated to meet the basic human ergonomic requirements, especially in the communal areas like the living and dining rooms.
 It is sadly inevitable as space is definitely of scarcity in one of the smallest city in the world.

 With that said, achieving a stylish and spacious living room for you to reside comfortably in is still possible.
 All you have to do is make some clever decisions and you will find yourself enjoying the space just as much without feeling oppressed by the size.
 Read on to find out some of the tips to get started with.

 Before you go diving in to splash paint all over your walls like some expressionist artist, you should plan the colour scheme a little more for the best results for a small living room.
 The usual advice given by designers and stylists is to go with lighter colours to create a sense of additional space.
 Though the designers and stylists love to use a neutral palette most of the time to create a timeless interior look, it does not mean that you cannot use rich and vibrant colour in the living room.
 It is your home after all and it should reflect your taste and style and if strong bold colours are your thing, all you have to do is ensure that at least 70 per cent of your walls are in a single colour of airy hues (white, creams or greys) that you enjoy or complements your bold colour palette.
 This will help keep you on track of creating a good balance of elegance and style in your space.